newrelic/deployment-marker-action/README.md

 A GitHub Action to add New Relic deployment markers during your release pipeline.

+`Note` Deployment Markers are only supported by APM Applications.

 ## Inputs

 | Key             | Required | Default | Description |